What are some quick techniques to identify an unfamiliar site’s worldview, process, aims, and expertise?

 These results, as we scan them, give us reason to suspect the site.
-Maybe we don’t know “City Paper”, which claims the site is fake.
+Maybe we don’t know “City Paper,” which claims the site is fake.
 But we do know Snopes.
-Let’s take a look there and find the following sentence about the Gazette:
+When we take a look there, we find the following sentence about the Gazette:

 On 21 September 2016, the Baltimore Gazette — a purveyor of fake news, not a real news outlet — published an article reporting that any “rioters” caught looting in Charlotte would permanently lose food stamps and all other government benefits…

 From Snopes, that’s pretty definitive.
 This is a fake news site.

 Searches like this don’t always turn up Snopes or Politifact.
 Here’s the site of the Pacific Justice Institute:

 Here, a search of Google turns up a Wikipedia article:

 That article explains that this is a conservative legal defense fund that has been named a hate site by the Southern Poverty Law Center.

 Maybe to you that means that nothing from this site is trustworthy; maybe to another person it simply means proceed with caution.
 But after a short search and two clicks, you can begin reading an article from this site with a better idea of the purpose behind it, a key ingredient of intentional reading.

 Finding Out Who Runs a Site with WHOIS and Other Tools